H2S (radar): Magnetron debate

 In the midst of the debate, Isidor Isaac Rabi of the American Radiation Laboratory visited the TRE offices on 5 and 6 July 1942.
-According to Lovell, he stated that the H2S device provided to them during the Tizard Mission was "unscientific and unworkable" and expressed his feelings that the only use of it would be to hand the magnetron to the Germans.
+According to Lovell, Rabi stated that the H2S device provided to them during the Tizard Mission was "unscientific and unworkable" and expressed his feelings that the only use of it would be to hand the magnetron to the Germans.
 Years later, Lovell attempted to discover the reasons for this negative report, but he found that no one recalled Rabi being so negative.
 The only explanation that anyone had was that problems getting the sets working were taken out of context.
 Taffy Bowen had noted that he had significant trouble getting the sets to do anything in the US; in testing against Springfield, Hartford and Boston, the display simply did not show anything.

 By September, a prototype version suitable for operational use was ready.
-In spite of all the concerns, on 15 September Churchill personally released the magnetron for use by Bomber Command.
-While the debate raged, it had been noticed that German submarines had been fitted with a new radar detector, later known to be the FuMB 1 Metox 600A, which allowed them to detect Coastal Command's ASV sets operating on the older 1.5 m band.
-In September the decision was made to prioritize construction for the ASV Mk.
-III.
+While debate on the issue of losing a magnetron to the Germans continued, on 15 September Churchill personally released the magnetron for use by Bomber Command.
+During this same period, it had been noticed that German submarines had been fitted with a radar detector, later known to be the FuMB 1 Metox 600A, which allowed them to detect Coastal Command's ASV sets operating on the older 1.5 m band.
+In September the decision was made to prioritize construction for the ASV Mark III, which the Germans would not be able to detect.
 It was felt the chance that a magnetron falling into German hands from a patrol aircraft was vanishingly small.